Auto Mechanic Resume: Examples, Skills & Tips

 October 2018 – Current

-• Overseeing and consulting on repairs in the shop
+• Overseeing and consulting on 15+ repair jobs per week in the shop, averaging 40+ per month

 • Introducing junior mechanics to basic maintenance and repair protocols